mark-hahn/anysyn/README.md

 # AnySyn

-## Atom editor: edit javascript source files with custom syntax

-AnySyn is an Atom editor plugin that allows you to edit javascript source files with an alternate syntax.
+AnySyn is an Atom editor package that allows you to edit javascript source files with custom syntax.
 For example the word `function` could appear as `->` when editing but when saved the valid javascript `function` keyword would be used.

-The syntax conversion is lossless and one can switch to the new syntax and back to javascript with only changed code differing in format.
+AnySyn means "Any Syntax" and any javascript-compatible syntax could be developed and used by AnySyn.
+The syntax would be implemented as a service provider package (Atom plugin) for AnySyn to call.

+The syntax conversion is not lossless but every time the javascript is saved it will be processed by a [beautifier](https://github.com/beautify-web/js-beautify).
+This means a project will have to agree on beautifier preferences which every contributor follows.
 This solves the problem of format changes messing up the git diffs.
+### One included syntax (free)

-The first alternate syntax supported is very similar to coffeescript.
-When combined with ES6 you get a "language" that is similar to coffeescript but is real javascript with simple syntax substitutions.
-This allows one to work on someone else's javascript file using the "coffeescript" syntax and the file owner would only see javascript.
+The first alternate syntax Atom package will be released shortly after AnySyn.
+This will have features stolen from CoffeeScript.
+When combined with ES6 you would have a "language" that is similar to CoffeeScript but is real javascript with simple syntax substitutions.
+This allows one to work on someone else's javascript file using the CoffeeScript syntax and the file owner would only see javascript.

-AnySyn is so simple that it could almost be written with all regex replacements.
-However, significant-whitespace support such as used in Python and Javascript is more complex and requires using the AST.

-In the beginning the syntax will be specified by writing code.
-It will convert JS to the AST, generate the source with the new syntax, and then when saving it will do the opposite.
-Note that a new grammar will need to be written for Atom to match the new syntax.

 ### Motivation

-I have used coffeescript exclusively for four or five years and loved it.
-When I originally looked at changing from coffeescript to ES6 I thought I could never use it because it still uses the C syntax with all the noise.
+I have used CoffeeScript exclusively for four or five years and loved it.
+When I originally looked at changing from CoffeeScript to ES6 I thought I could never use it because it still uses the C syntax with all the noise.
 Then it occured to me that something like AnySyn could fix that.
 You write the code mentally as real javascript but with easier writing and reading.

-### Coffeescript-like syntax Features
+### CoffeeScript package syntax features

-This is a wish-list for the first supported syntax.
+This is a wish-list for the (almost) CoffeeScript syntax.
 Some features may not be included and I assume more will be added.
 Note that each feature is optional via settings.
 E.g, if you don't like using `<-` for `return` then you can turn off that feature.

 - Significant whitespace, no more ugly pyramid of braces
-- Parens usually not needed in `for`, `if`, or function call
+- Parens are usually not needed in `for`, `if`, or function calls
-- Skinny and fat arrows with almost the same semantics as coffeescript
+- Skinny and fat arrows with almost the same semantics as CoffeeScript
 - No need for empty parens before function arrows
 - `@var` replaced with `this.var`
 - `<-`   replaced with `return`